 - In Nursery (Additional Staffing.)
-This role is part funded by Early Years Pupil Premium and topped up with main school Pupil Premium funding.
-To support the children and enable them to access the Early Years National Curriculum effectively.
+This role is part funded by Early Years Pupil Premium and topped up with main school Pupil Premium funding to support the children and enable them to access the Early Years National Curriculum effectively.
 Experience in school has demonstrated that working with parents in EYFS has benefits in language acquisition and enhances learning attitudes and behaviours.
 Parents who are engaged effectively in society are known to be more effective in raising aspirations and expectations in their own children, in turn enhancing progress and attainment.

-- (2x 0.6 Class Teachers.
-KS1&2) This facilitates Quality First intervention teaching within small, targeted learning groups, allowing children to gain confidence in their ability to achieve, and helping to narrow the attainment gap for all children who require such interventions.
+- (2 x 0.6 Class Teachers.
+KS 1&2) This facilitates Quality First intervention teaching within small, targeted learning groups, allowing children to gain confidence in their ability to achieve, and helping to narrow the attainment gap for all children who require such interventions.
 This is measured by regular in school and external moderations, lesson observations, termly tracking, pupil discussions and book scrutinies.

 Targeted precision interventions allow accelerated learning to take place, and maximise the potential of Pupil Premium children across the curriculum.
-This support allows children to learn at their pace, and at their level, without feeling inadequate in front of the whole class thus building their confidence and self-esteem.
-Children are able to discuss, choose and work on identified areas of weakness confidently, which in turn allows children to achieve and make progress.
-The expenditure also facilitates specific, targeted interventions to take place to enable the children to move forward and continue to make progress.
+This support allows children to learn at their pace, and level, in a secure environment thus building their confidence and self-esteem.
+Children are able to discuss, choose and work on identified areas of weakness confidently, which in turn allows them to achieve and make progress.
+This expenditure also facilitates specific, targeted interventions to take place to enable the children to move forward and continue to make progress.
 “I love going with Mrs Rainford because she’s clever at maths and helps me a lot when I am stuck.”
+(Year 2 child)

 - Our PSA provides social and emotional as well as bereavement support.
 She attends external meetings with parents as well as playing a lead role in TAF, CP and CIN meetings.
 These interventions have benefitted all our children enormously as they have an adult in school who they trust, like and feel safe with, in a secure environment to share their thoughts and feelings.

 - Over the last year our parents have continued to build a positive relationship with our PSA enabling them to access the support they require, in order to support their children and ensure that they achieve in school.
 Also, the wider family is supported.
-A recent audit reviewed in January 2019, highlighted since September 2018, our PSA has provided direct support with over 45%* of our children and their families.
+A recent audit reviewed in January 2019, highlighted since September 2018, our PSA has provided direct support with over 70% of our children and their families.

 - Enables teachers to purchase resources to enhance learning and experiences within the classroom.